MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/includes/bicep-setup.md

 - aiStorageAccountResourceId

-If you want to use an existing Azure OpenAI resource, you will need to update the `aiServiceAccountResourceId` and the `aiServiceKind` parameters in the parameter file.
+If you want to use an existing Azure OpenAI resource, you need to update the `aiServiceAccountResourceId` and the `aiServiceKind` parameters in the parameter file.
 The `aiServiceKind` parameter should be set to `AzureOpenAI`.

-For more details see [how to use your own resources](../how-to/tools/use-your-own-resources.md).
+For more information, see [how to use your own resources](../how-to/tools/use-your-own-resources.md).

 ## Basic agent setup resource architecture
 :::image type="content" source="../media/quickstart/basic-agent-setup-resources.png" alt-text="An architecture diagram for basic agent setup." lightbox="../media/quickstart/basic-agent-setup-resources.png":::

 Resources for the AI hub, AI project, and AI Services are created for you.
-A storage account is created because it's a required resource for hubs, but this storage account is not used by agents.
+A storage account is created because it's a required resource for hubs, but this storage account isn't used by agents.
 The AI Services account is connected to your project/hub and a gpt-4o-mini model is deployed in the eastus region.
 A Microsoft-managed key vault, storage account, and search resource is used by default.

 ## Standard agent setup resource architecture
 :::image type="content" source="../media/quickstart/standard-agent-setup-resources.png" alt-text="An architecture diagram for standard agent setup." lightbox="../media/quickstart/standard-agent-setup-resources.png":::